cyst on balls

 Is Epididymal Cyst Same as Cyst On Scrotum?

-No, the epididymal cyst has a different location than the cyst on the scrotum skin or cyst on the balls.
+No, the epididymal cyst has a different location than the cyst on scrotum skin or cyst on balls.
 In an epididymal cyst, the fluid-filled sac develops in the epididymal head, which is a tube behind the testes.
+A cyst on epididymal head is internal and different from more superficial lesions found on the scrotal skin.

 Cyst on the scrotum develops just under the scrotum skin and can be visible easily.
-Cyst on the skin of the scrotum or cyst on the ballsack is also generally harmless and doesn’t cause any severe complications.
+A cyst on skin of scrotum typically appears as a raised bump and is often a sebaceous cyst, unrelated to the reproductive structures.
+Cyst on the skin of the scrotum or cyst on ballsack is also generally harmless and doesn’t cause any severe complications.

-Besides epididymal cyst and skin cyst scrotum, there is another type called cyst of spermatic cord.
+Another rare condition is the cyst spermatic cord, which occurs along the cord that carries sperm from the testes, and may sometimes be mistaken for other scrotal lumps.
+Besides epididymal cyst and skin cyst scrotum, there is another type called cyst of the spermatic cord.
 As the sperm flow through the spermatic cord, cysts of the spermatic cord can be a risk to fertility.

 Symptoms of Epididymal Cysts